biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 #### Interpretation

 Biplots can be especially useful when you have a modest number of original variables, like here.
-With many variables, dimensionality again becomes a problem but they may e.g. reveal whether only a small number of variables strongly influence your PCs.

 Some information we can glean from this particular biplot:

 -   Flipper length and body mass are highly correlated among individuals, even across species.
 So flipper length relative to body mass is similar across species.